bradguner/PHP-Database-Application/README.md

 # PHP-Database-Application
-A simple car sharing service web app
+A simple PHP application for a (fake) car sharing service!